The stochastic Auxiliary Problem Principle in Banach spaces: measurability and convergence: Convergence results and efficiency estimates

-When no bias is present, $r_{k} = 0$, we retrieve the same inequality as in the PhD thesis of Culioli~\cite[\S 2.5.1]{culioli_algorithmes_1987}.
-In the proofs of the subsequent theorems, Inequality~\eqref{eq:bound_real} will be fundamental to derive boundedness properties or convergence results for the Lyapunov function $\ell_{v}$, using variants of the Robbins-Siegmund theorem.
+When no bias is present, $r_{k} = 0$, we retrieve the same inequality as in~\cite[\S 2.5.1]{culioli_algorithmes_1987}.
+In the proofs of the subsequent theorems, Inequality~\eqref{eq:bound_real} is fundamental to derive boundedness properties or convergence results for the Lyapunov function $\ell_{v}$.

-Now, we give convergence results for the stochastic APP algorithm, in terms of function values as well as for the iterates.
+We give convergence results for the stochastic APP algorithm, in terms of function values as well as for the iterates.
 The proof is similar to that in~\cite{culioli_algorithmes_1987,culioli_decomposition/coordination_1990} (case of a Hilbert space, no bias considered).
 The assumption that the Banach $\ban$ is reflexive~\ref{hyp:sep_banach} allows for a similar treatment as in the Hilbert case.
-The additional contribution of the bias is already taken care of by Inequality~\eqref{eq:bound_real}.
+The additional contribution of the bias is already taken care of by Inequality~\eqref{eq:bound_real}. {We denote by $J\opt$ the value of $\J$ on the non-empty set of solutions $U\opt$ of Problem~\eqref{eq:master_pb}.}